-Nahanni trips start in Fort Simpson, a small Dene (aboriginal) village at the confluence of the Liard and Mackenzie Rivers, or Norman Wells, a small community on the Mackenzie River in Canada’s Northwest Territories.
+Nahanni trips start in Fort Simpson, a small Dene First Nations community, at the confluence of the Liard and Mackenzie Rivers, or Norman Wells, a small community on the Mackenzie River in Canada’s Northwest Territories.
 Whether your trip starts in Ft.
 Simpson or Norman Wells depends on the specific trip.
 Check your trip information package for confirmation of this.

 Check the itinerary in your trip information package to determine when you must arrive in Fort Simpson/Norman Wells.
 We will fly from Fort Simpson/Norman Wells to Nahanni National Park by chartered float plane.
 There are no roads to the park.

 Our Partners at Flight Centre Canada can arrange discount airfare with First Air for the flight to Fort Simpson or Norman Wells from Edmonton, Alberta, as well as to and from your home.
 The fare will be lower than the least expensive internet fare.
 Contact our office to learn more.